 Urine readings for ketone levels are by far the cheapest option available.

-You can probably get a month’s supply of measuring strips for less than ten US dollars.
+You can probably get a month’s supply of measuring strips for a very good price.

 Unfortunately, because ketone bodies are predominately carried in the blood, and not urine, it is not as accurate as blood tests.

 The urine strips detect excreted compounds from the kidneys to give their results and may not be completely accurate.

 A good choice to go with are the One Earth Health urine test strips at Amazon.